Why Organizations Need To Make Change Management a Core Competency

 5. Personal competency

 Finally, it's important to consider the individual perspective related to building organizational change management competency.
-Aside from the organizational reasons above, managing change is an emerging and important individual skill set that leaders, managers and supervisors throughout the organization need to add to their portfolio.
+Aside from the organizational reasons above, managing change is an emerging and important individual skill set that leaders and people managers throughout the organization need to add to their portfolio.

 Project team members can also build personal competencies related to managing change.
 Even the Project Management Institute has started to add managing the human component of change to the body of project management skills.